2017 Inauguration Road Closures: Which Washington Streets Will Be Closed For Trump’s Big Day?

 — nomade (@coucouwalla2) January 17, 2017

 Apart from the city core, several restrictions and road closures are also in place for people who are traveling to Washington from other areas.
-The Virginia Department of Transportation along with the Virginia State Police issued the following set of restrictions that would be applicable for people coming into Washington from Northern Virginia.
+The Virginia Department of Transportation and the Virginia State Police issued the following set of restrictions that would be applicable for people coming to Washington from Northern Virginia.

 - I-395 HOV northbound lanes will close at 3 a.m. on Friday.
 HOV lanes on I-395 will re-open southbound upon the conclusion of the Inaugural parade.